 As the best litter box for high spraying cats for the money, the Van Ness High Sides Cat Litter Pan is a giant box that measures 21.25 x 17.75 x 9 inches.
 This makes it the perfect choice for large male cats that spray.
 Besides helping to contain spray, the high sides keep litter inside the box, which is especially useful if your cat loves to dig.

-The highly polished finish of this litter box means it’s excellent at resisting odors and stains.
+The highly polished finish of this high side litter box means it’s excellent at resisting odors and stains.
 As a bonus, this litter box is made with 20% recycled plastic.
 The high sides and open top make this a great choice for cats that don’t like to feel enclosed.
 However, bear in mind that this may not contain all urine sprays, depending on where your cat tends to direct their spray.

 3. Kitangle Slope Style Cat Litter Box — Premium Choice

 If you’re looking for a litter box that blends function and style, the good news is that the Kitangle Slope Style Cat Litter Box can meet all your needs!
 With some high-sided litter boxes, spray can get caught between the sides of the lid and the box, making clean-up time consuming.
 The sides of this box, however, extend up to the lid, keeping all mess contained and making cleaning up easy and quick.

 The low entry means this litter box is easily accessible for all cats.
 It gets glowing reviews for style and durability, not to mention that it’s spacious and intelligently designed.
 The angled roof gives cats plenty of room inside, so you may find that this quickly becomes their new favorite box!
 However, this litter box definitely comes at a premium price.

 - Choose from five colors

 - Sleek and stylish design

 - More expensive than most litter boxes